CHENGZIKAI/ConsultX/ConsultX/README.md

 ## Extensibility
 - Register advanced risk detectors at runtime: `tracker.register_risk_adapter(callable)` where the callable returns a `RiskAssessment`.
 Adapters can escalate tiers, contribute notes, and flag custom keywords.
-- Expand the resource catalog by updating `backend/analysis.py` to map new keywords to referrals or exercises.
+- Expand the resource catalog by updating `backend/analysismodel.py` to map new keywords to referrals or exercises or to swap in a different risk module.

 ## Next Steps
 1. **Identity Provider Integration**: Swap API-key auth for OAuth/JWT backed by the real user directory.